techmyth/techmyth.github.io/content/posts/homelab-veeam-diagrammer.en.md

 - PowerShell v5.1+
 - Veeam.Backup.PowerShell module >= 1.0

-To validate the Powershell version, the **"$PSVersionTable "** variable can be used from a PowerShell console:
+To validate the Powershell version, the `$PSVersionTable` variable can be used from a PowerShell console:

 ```text
 PS C:\Users\jocolon> $PSVersionTable